zenshaf01/Infini-train/README.md

-# Anatomy Pro
+# Infini Train
-A repo for the Anatomy Pro project
+A repo for the Infini Train project